 Here is an example screen shot:

 The values listed in the red circle indicates no residents or non-residents drew in the 75% pool and this is incorrect.
-By using other data on this hunts summary, data in the earlier columns, one can calculate the correct number.
-My prediction program corrects this problem when reading the data and it uses the corrected number to produce the prediction.
-The reason that I am mentioning this issue is that for folks that like to look at the summary report and make their own predictions, the the zero will trip you up.
-This could cause them to conclude that no one with zero points drew in the 75% pool draw resulting in a bad prediction and a bad hunt choice decision for the coming year.
+By using other data on this hunts summary, data in the earlier columns, you can calculate the correct number.
+My prediction program corrects this when generating the predictions.
+The reason that I am mentioning this issue is that for folks that like to look at the summary report and make their own predictions, this zero can trip you up.
+This could cause you to conclude that no one with zero points drew in the 75% pool draw, resulting in a bad prediction and a bad hunt choice decision for the coming year.